In 2017, European renewable ethanol delivered 70% greenhouse gas (GHG) savings compared to fossil petrol.

-Europe’s transport emissions have increased by 36% since 1990 and account for 26% of total EU GHG emissions.
-Transport is now the biggest source of GHG emissions in the EU and is the only sector in Europe whose GHG emissions have continued to rise compared to 1990 levels.
+Europe’s transport emissions account for about 25% of total EU GHG emissions and represent the main cause of air pollution in cities.
+Road transport is the biggest contributor to transport emissions in the EU (around 70%), mostly due to passenger car emissions.
 Solutions are urgently needed to address this.
-Biofuels are proven to be one of the most commercially viable carbon abatement solutions for transport in the short to medium term.
+Sustainable biofuels are proven to be one of the most commercially viable carbon abatement solutions for transport in the short to medium term.

-Renewable ethanol, which can be mixed with petrol and sold as a transport fuel, is a cost-effective and readily available means of decarbonising transport.
-In 2015, European ethanol achieved certified and audited average 64% GHG savings compared to petrol, thereby reducing Europe's annual GHG emissions by 6 million tonnes - equivalent to the annual emissions of 4 million new cars, or 1.4% of Europe’s total car fleet.
+Renewable ethanol, which can be mixed with conventional petrol, is a cost-effective and readily available means of decarbonising transport.
+In 2017, European ethanol achieved certified and audited average 70% GHG savings compared to petrol.
+That GHG-reducing performance has been improving every year.

 With the right regulations in place, Europe can achieve substantial cuts in GHG emissions.
-The EU-wide roll-out of E10 (a petrol-ethanol fuel blend containing up to 10% ethanol) would reduce Europe’s transport emissions by 15 million tonnes - equivalent to the annual emissions of 10 million new cars, or 4% of Europe’s total car fleet.
+The EU-wide roll-out of E10 (a petrol-ethanol fuel blend containing up to 10% ethanol in volume) would reduce Europe’s transport emissions significantly without the need for changes to existing infrastructure.